Blayney–Demondrille railway line

 The Blayney–Demondrille railway line is a railway line in New South Wales, Australia.
 The line is used mainly for grain haulage and is owned by the Transport Asset Manager of New South Wales.
 However, in 2004 the Australian Rail Track Corporation became responsible for operations over the line.
-The Lachlan Valley Railway operated heritage and tourist trains over the line, based at Cowra; it previously also operated general goods trains.
+The Lachlan Valley Railway operates heritage trains on a small section of the line at Cowra; it previously also operated general goods trains.

 From January 2012, the line was managed by John Holland Rail.
 Following flooding in 2011 between Cowra and Young, the line remains unusable for most of its length.